Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 **What is this interface supposed to represent?**

-Instances implementing the `ImplementationFor<TargetDevice extends Device>` interface <br>
+Instances implementing the `ImplementationFor<D extends Device>` interface <br>
-represent the interaction between a given `ExecutionCall` instance and the targeted device. <br>
-So the implementation describes this relationship by calling the device methods <br>
-for a specific device implementation.  <br>
+represent the concrete implementation of a given `Algorithm` to which they belong, tailored to a specific `Device`.
+They receive an `ExecutionCall` instance to perform the actual execution requested by said call.
+This is also where the journey of an `ExecutionCall` ought to finally come to an end. <br>
 Here is a simplified example using opencl as backend : <br>

 ```java